joosm/DLI_ambassador/README.md

 - You can load and test an example model in the data folder
 - The summary of test results can be found in the summary file: DLI_ambassador_project_description_R1.pdf
 - A short movie clip for model training: DLI_project_model_training_clip.mp4
-- The jupyter notebook file (clock_reader_interactive.ipynb) has been tested with JetPack 4.6.1 on Jetson board
+- The jupyter notebook file (clock_reader_interactive.ipynb) has been tested with Jetson SD card image (built with JetPack 4.6.1) on Jetson board